Amirmfth/corex-admin/README.md

-# Corex Admin
+# CoreX Admin

-Corex Admin is a Next.js dashboard for managing inventory, sales, and reports across multiple locales.
+CoreX Admin is a Next.js dashboard for managing inventory, sales, and reports across multiple locales.

 ## Prerequisites